Fuad I of Egypt: Personal life

-Fuad married his first wife in Cairo, on 30 May 1895 (nikah), and at the Abbasiya Palace in Cairo, on 14 February 1896 (zifaf), Princess Shivakiar Khanum Effendi (1876–1947).
+Fuad married his first wife, Princess Shivakiar Khanum Effendi (1876–1947), in Cairo, on 30 May 1895 (nikah), and at the Abbasiya Palace in Cairo, on 14 February 1896 (zifaf).
 She was his first cousin once removed and the only daughter of Field Marshal Prince Ibrahim Fahmi Ahmad Pasha (his first cousin) by his first wife, Vijdan Navjuvan Khanum.
 They had two children, a son, Ismail Fuad, who died in infancy, and a daughter, Fawkia.
 Unhappily married, the couple divorced in 1898.
 During a dispute with the brother of his first wife, Prince Ahmad Saif-uddin Ibrahim Bey, Fuad was shot in the throat.
 He survived, but carried that scar the rest of his life.

 Fuad married his second wife at the Bustan Palace in Cairo on 24 May 1919.
 She was Nazli Sabri (1894–1978), daughter of Abdu'r-Rahim Pasha Sabri, sometime Minister of Agriculture and Governor of Cairo, by his wife, Tawfika Khanum Sharif.
 Queen Nazli also was a maternal granddaughter of Major-General Muhammad Sharif Pasha, sometime Prime Minister and Minister for Foreign Affairs, and a great-granddaughter of Suleiman Pasha, a French officer in Napoleon's army who converted to Islam and reorganized the Egyptian army.
-The couple had five children, the future King Farouk, and four daughters, the Princesses Fawzia (who became Queen Consort of Iran), Faiza, Faika, and Fathia.
+The couple had five children, the future King Farouk, and four daughters, the Princesses Fawzia (who became queen consort of Iran), Faiza, Faika, and Fathia.

 As with his first wife, Fuad's relation with his second wife was also stormy.
 The couple continually fought, Fuad even forbidding Nazli from leaving the palace.
 When Fuad died, it was said that the triumphant Nazli sold all of his clothes to a local used-clothes market in revenge.
 Fuad died at the Koubbeh Palace in Cairo and was buried at the Khedival Mausoleum in the ar-Rifai Mosque in Cairo.

 King Fuad's wife lived as a widow after his death.
 She did not have good relations with her son.
 After Fuad's death, she left Egypt and went to the United States.
 She converted to Catholicism in 1950 and changed her name to Mary Elizabeth.
 She got deprived of her rights and titles in Egypt.
 Once named the world's richest and most elegant woman, she possessed one of the largest jewellery collections in the world.

-China
+Legacy

 The Fuad (Fū’ād) (فؤاد الأول) Muslim Library in China was named after him by the Chinese Muslim Ma Songting.
 Muḥammad 'Ibrāhīm Fulayfil (محمد إبراهيم فليفل) and Muḥammad ad-Dālī (محمد الدالي) were ordered to Beijing by the King.